Biochemistry and Molecular Biology, Ph.D.

-Students who want to be considered for an assistantship must submit the application by Feb.
+Students who want to be considered for an assistantship must apply by Feb.
 1.

 Screening of applicants begins the December preceding the academic year of enrollment.
-During the months of February, March and April, highly qualified candidates are invited to come to St. Louis for interviews and to acquaint themselves with the area, the University and the graduate program in biomedical sciences.
+During February, March and April, highly qualified candidates are invited to come to St. Louis for interviews and acquaint themselves with the area, the University and the graduate program in biomedical sciences.

 Offers of admission into the program are generally made shortly after the interviews are complete.
-Acceptance of the offer of admission into the program by the applicant is expected no later than April 15.
+Acceptance of the applicant's offer of admission into the program is expected no later than April 15.
 Late applications are considered on a space-available basis.

 Scholarships and Financial Aid

-- Graduates will possess appropriate level of knowledge current biomedical science as related to biochemistry and molecular biology.
+- Graduates will possess an appropriate level of knowledge of current biomedical science as related to biochemistry and molecular biology.